Watch the mechanism of disease video to learn more about the underlying sources of ITP

 • NLRP3 inflammasome cytokines IL-1β and IL-18

-BTK plays a critical role in the production or activation of these inflammatory markers and is a critical driver of inflammation
+BTK is implicated in the production or activation of these inflammatory markers and is a critical driver of inflammation

 IFN, interferon; IL, interleukin; NLRP3, nucleotide-binding domain, leucine-rich repeat and pyrin domain-containing protein 3; TNF, tumor necrosis factor.